 The last room we ventured into was the Ahnengalerie or Ancestral Gallery, which displayed over 100 portraits of the Wittelsbach family dynasty, each framed by delicate gilded, golden frames on the walls.

 After leaving the Residenz Museum, we headed over to the Cuvilliés-Theatre.
 I had seen pictures of this as well on Pinterest and knew I just had to see it.
-I had never seen any royal theaters before and I wanted my first taste.
+I had never seen any royal theaters in Europe before and I wanted my first peek.
 And boy did I fall head over heels in love!
 Now, everywhere we travel from now on, we will make the time to visit royal theaters!
 You can’t miss this part of the Residence!

 Unfortunately, this theater is a replica of the original that was destroyed during the war.
 The original theater was built in 1751-55 by Elector Maximilian Joseph III as his “new opera house”, in a different location from where today’s theater is.
 It was exclusively for members of court before being destroyed in the war.